Information for multicultural students

 Scholarship and mentoring opportunities

 The multicultural programs staff strives to meet the unique needs of domestic underrepresented students and to support them in achieving personal growth and success, while providing educational programs, services and resources that promote racially, ethnically, culturally and globally diverse, safe and transformative learning environments for all members of the Messiah community.
-The Amigo Peer Mentoring Program—an effort that connects new students with a junior or senior mentor—is just one example of how intentional Messiah is about making all students, regardless of gender, race, nationality, status or position, feel valued as a being created in the image of God.
+The R. H. Flowers Peer Mentoring Program—an effort that connects new students with a junior or senior mentor—is just one example of how intentional Messiah is about making all students, regardless of gender, race, nationality, status or position, feel valued as a being created in the image of God.